We have some Al Jazeera news here that we're going to share with you.

 And if not, why not?

-My working assumption at a time when people are having to cut back, compromise, and worry about making the mortgage and paying for their kids' college education, is that the two parties should be able to work it out without the president of the United States intervening.
+My working assumption at a time when people are having to cut back, compromise, and worry about making the mortgage and paying for their kids' college education is that the two parties should be able to work it out without the president of the United States intervening.

 Oh, yeah, a lot of other stuff to do, like wrecking the U.S. economy for everybody else.

-He said make industry making nine billion a year in revenue, generating nine billion a year in revenue, and they're fighting over how to divvy up.
+Industry making $9 billion a year in revenue, generating $9 billion a year in revenue.

 That's the gross.

-Here's the problem that the uh that the owners have, and I'm not really taking sides in this thing, because it at some point it's gonna get settled.
+And I'm not really taking sides in this thing because at some point it's going to get settled.

-Everybody knows this is a big big business at its peak of popularity, and at the end of the day, which is September, they're not gonna destroy it.
+And at the end of the day, which is September, they're not going to destroy it.

-All right, it's gonna get settled at some point.
+It's going to get settled at some point.

 But here's the deal.